networkit/networkit/Doc/www/index.rst

           <div style="border-top: 1px solid #d4d7d9; margin-left: 40px; margin-right: 40px; padding-bottom: 30px;"></div>
           <p style="word-break: normal; text-align:justify;">
             Continuing with the example on the left, we tell NetworKit to detect communities for the <i>skitter</i> network.
-Thanks to our parallel community detection algorithms, this takes only about 18 seconds on a consumer notebook even though the network has more than 11 million edges.
+Thanks to our parallel modularity-driven community detection algorithms, this takes only about 18 seconds on a consumer notebook even though the network has more than 11 million edges.
           </p>
         </div>